+The second main thrust of the research is directed at understanding how disease alters the integrative functions of the brain.
 In many neurologic diseases, including epilepsy and chronic brain injury, alterations in the dynamics of neuronal populations plays a major role in pathogenesis and/or symptomatology.
-In conjunction with Niko Schiff and colleagues, we are analyzing EEG, functional imaging, and anatomical imaging in brain injury patients to probe these dynamics and their relationship to spontaneous and induced fluctuations in cognitive ability and behavior.
+In conjunction with Nicholas Schiff and colleagues, we are analyzing EEG, functional imaging, and anatomical imaging in brain injury patients to probe these dynamics and their relationship to spontaneous and induced fluctuations in cognitive ability and behavior.
 Population models of thalamocortical interactions play an important role in shaping the analytical approach.
 An integral part of the research is the development of dimension-reduction and statistical methods for analysis of multichannel datasets such as the EEG, which contain rich dynamical information, but also nonstationarity, noise, and artifacts with complex statistical structure.

 - Perceptual spaces, especially visual texture, semantic spaces